 Under Article 8 of the 1998 Human Rights Act it “protects your right to respect for private and family life, your home and correspondence”.
 Under the heading “What is meant by family life?” it states “Family life includes the right to have and maintain family relationships.
 It covers your right not to be separated from your family and to maintain contact if your family is split up.”

-In summary, domestic abuse affects men, women, children regardless of race or sexuality and has to be dealt with in an holistic manner.
-Until Parliament applies the full rigours of equality and human rights to this appalling social condition we will never solve the problem for all victims.
+In summary, domestic abuse affects men, women, and children regardless of race or sexuality and has to be dealt with in a holistic manner.
+Until Parliament applies the full rigours of equality and human rights to this appalling social condition, we will never solve the problem for all victims.
 This cannot be allowed to continue.

-Stephen Fitzgerald was one of the co-founders of the ManKind Initiative dealing with men’s issues including Family Law Reform.
+Stephen Fitzgerald was one of the co-founders of the ManKind Initiative dealing with men’s issues, including Family Law Reform.
 Disclaimer – Stephen Fitzgerald is no longer associated with ManKind.
 Many of our callers cited domestic abuse as the cause of family breakdown.
-Stephen was driven to set up a pilot line in his home in 2000/01 after a call from a young father in 1998, whose wife was both physically and mentally abusing their children, had tried to access help from the police, social services, victim support and the school without success.
-He divorced her and despite local neighbours sending signed statements to the court supporting his claims they were turned down by the judge and ignored by CAFCASS.
-Months after the split his children informed him that the abuse continued and he was powerless to help them.
+Stephen was driven to set up a pilot line in his home in 2000/01 after a call from a young father in 1998, whose wife was both physically and mentally abusing their children, he had tried to access help from the police, social services, victim support and the school without success.
+He divorced her, and despite local neighbours sending signed statements to the court supporting his claims, they were turned down by the judge and ignored by CAFCASS.
+Months after the split, his children informed him that the abuse continued and he was powerless to help them.